440 International Those Were the Days

 1970 - The Houston Astros sent ex-New York Yankee pitcher Jim Bouton down to the minor leagues.
 Ten days after joining the Oklahoma City farm team, Bouton retired from baseball.
 He authored several baseball books including Ball Four.
 Bouton also became a sportscaster in New York City for WABC and WCBS-TV.

 1971 - The first men to ride in a vehicle on the moon did so on this day in the LRV (lunar rover vehicle).
-This example of a lunar dune buggy carried Apollo 15 astronauts David R. Scott and James B. Irwin for five miles on the lunar surface.
+The lunar dune buggy carried Apollo 15 astronauts David R. Scott and James B. Irwin for five miles on the lunar surface.
 Their first stop at the rim of Elbow Crater was televised back to Earth to millions of viewers.
 The moon ride lasted two hours and the astronauts were heard to exclaim, “There’s some beautiful geology out there!”

 1972 - Thomas Eagleton, the Democratic vice-presidential candidate, withdrew from the ticket with presidential candidate George McGovern following disclosure that Eagleton had once undergone psychiatric treatment for depression.
 Eagleton was replaced by Sargent Shriver, who, incidentally, was the only Democratic vice-presidential nominee who did not serve in Congress at any point in his or her career.